riiiiiiiiiina0/swiper-bear/docs/STORE.md

 ### Link

-Get it on the Chrome Web Store: [`Swiper Bear`](https://chromewebstore.google.com/detail/swiper-bear/jdcoileonkeommemccamplepkjpffpio)
+Get it on the Chrome Web Store: [`Tab Switcher Bear`](https://chromewebstore.google.com/detail/swiper-bear/jdcoileonkeommemccamplepkjpffpio)

 Have a beary nice tab trip! 🐾